symfony/symfony-docs/templating.rst

 page, all you'll need to do is change the routing configuration: the templates will automatically generate the new URL.

-First, link to the "welcome" page, which is accessible via the following routing
+Suppose you have a "welcome" page, which is accessible via the following routing
 configuration:

 .. configuration-block::